ipspace/netlab/docs/dev/validation.md

 (validation-list-to-dict)=
 ### Dictionary Specified As a List

-Some _netlab_ attributes that are supposed to be a dictionary can take a list value that is transformed into a dictionary: list elements become dictionary keys, and a default value is used for the dictionary values.
-To validate such attributes, add **_list_to_dict** key to the attribute specification.
-The **_list_to_dict** key specifies the default value used when converting a list into a dictionary
+Some _netlab_ attributes that are supposed to be a dictionary can take a list value.
+That list value is transformed into a dictionary: list elements become dictionary keys, and a default value is used for the dictionary values.
+Add the **_list_to_dict** key to the attribute specification to validate such attributes.
+The **_list_to_dict** key specifies the default value used when converting a list into a dictionary.

 **_list_to_dict** parameter is commonly used with address family parameters.
-For example, OSPF allows **ospf.af** parameter to be a list of enabled address families or a dictionary of address families with true/false value, for example:
+For example, OSPF allows **ospf.af** parameter to be a list of enabled address families or a dictionary of address families with True/False values, for example:

 ```
 nodes: